defined the substances and their concentrations in the Definition tab and

 assigned the substances to their corresponding peaks in the Subst.
 Assign. tab,

-use the Calibration tab to configure and see the regression functions used to deduct the quantity of each substance in the sample applications, based on the reference applications.
+use the Calibration tab to configure and see the regression functions used to compute the quantity of each substance in the sample applications, based on the reference applications.

 For each vial applied as reference with a given volume on a track, the substance concentration the vial contains (as defined in the Definition tab) gives the quantity X of substance applied.
 Depending on the current calibration parameters, the height or the area of the peak is considered as Y value to produce a reference point of coordinates (X,Y).
 2 reference vials applied with the same volume are considered as replicas, because in errorless conditions the 2 applications should produce the same reference point.
 The regression function Y=F(X) is computed by taking each center of gravity of reference points’ replicas as input data, and by applying the algorithm corresponding to the calibration mode chosen.